AdobeDocs/experience-platform.en/help/profile/computed-attributes/ui.md

 ---
 title: Computed Attributes UI guide
-description: In Adobe Experience Platform, computed attributes are functions used to aggregate event-level data into profile-level attributes.
-These functions are automatically computed so that they can be used across segmentation, activation, and personalization.
-This guide shows how to create, view, and update computed attributes using the Adobe Experience Platform UI.
+description: Learn how to create, view, and update computed attributes using the Adobe Experience Platform UI.
 badge: "Beta"
 ---

 # Computed attributes UI guide

+>[!IMPORTANT]
+>
+>Computed attributes is currently in **beta** and is **not** available to all users.

+In Adobe Experience Platform, computed attributes are functions used to aggregate event-level data into profile-level attributes.
+These functions are automatically computed so that they can be used across segmentation, activation, and personalization.

 This document provides a guide on how to create and update computed attributes using the Adobe Experience Platform UI.